 Recipe Variations

-How to Make Deep Fried Ice Cream
+How To Make Deep Fried Ice Cream

 - Step 1 – Soften Ice Cream – First, set out the carton of ice cream to soften.
 This usually takes about 30 minutes and will help make scooping much easier.